godotengine/godot-docs/classes/class_editorexportplugin.rst

 :ref:`String<class_String>` **_get_name** **(** **)** |virtual| |const|

 Return the name identifier of this plugin (for future identification by the exporter).
+The plugins are sorted by name before exporting.

+Implementing this method is required.

 .. rst-class:: classref-item-separator